 Why is Succession Planning Important for Companies?

+Now that we’ve discussed the succession planning meaning, let’s understand why it is crucial for companies.
 Succession planning plays a vital role in the talent management process.
 It helps companies to identify key roles in the organisation.
-Enabling them to recognise employees with the right skills for any positions that need to be filled.
+In turn, enabling them to recognise employees with the right skills for any positions that need to be filled.

 Benefits of Succession Planning for Organisations